 Amateur pianist and competition planner, Sally Olson, lives in Chicago (US) and is on the committee of the Chicago Amateur Piano Competition 2016.
-This competition, which began in 2010, is steadily growing in popularity, with entrants hailing from many countries (the 2014 winner came from Glasgow).
+This competition, which began in 2010, is steadily growing in popularity, with entrants hailing from many countries.

 Marketing your competition.

 In September 2015 I wrote about the necessary first steps when planning a piano competition.
 I fully anticipated that I would write Part II a couple of months later, but this didn’t quite run to plan.